 Day Tripping In NB With Kids

-For the past 4 summers we have been doing many day trips from our home in Moncton, NB.
+For many summers now, we have been doing day trips from our home in Moncton, NB.
 With two children that are almost 10 years apart in age, we have tried to find adventures that are interesting for both boys.
-While some trips have been the entire family, many have been just myself and the kids, while hubby is working.
+While some day tripping adventures have been the entire family, many have been just myself and the kids, while hubby is working.
 Keeping this in mind, many of the day trips are doable with one adult and a couple children.

 My oldest is into history and anything military, so museums and historic sites are certainly his favourite.
-With the youngest, having been a baby up to only 4 now, we have tried to keep the museums smaller and the historic sites safe for him to run around.
+With the youngest, having been a baby up to only 5 now, we have tried to keep the museums smaller and the historic sites safe for him to run around.
+As he grows, we are adding more and more educational aspects to our day tripping.

 This summer we will explore new areas and revisit some of our favourites.
 Follow along as we do.
 I will be adding links to this list as we visit each area of the province, as well as adding day tripping ideas for PEI and NS.